Logius-standaarden/NL-GOV-profile-for-CloudEvents/docs/GOV-NL-profile-for-CloudEvents/Context Attributes.md

 **CloudEvents-NL**

+- Constraints:
   - SHOULD be a [URN notation](https://en.wikipedia.org/wiki/Uniform_Resource_Name) with 'nld' as namespace identifier.
-For example: urn:nld:gemeente-amersfoort, urn:waterschap-rivierenland
-- The ID of an event SHOULD also be unique without the source.
-See also the note about UUID with the id attribute.
+  - SHOULD contain consecutive a unique identifier of:
+    - the organization that publishes the event
+    - the source system that publishes the event.
+  - involved organizations SHOULD agree on how organizations and systems are uniquely identified (e.g. via the use of OIN, KVK-nummer or for organization identification);
+  - one SHOULD choose an abstraction level that can be used sustainably; even if the initial scope expands (e.g. from domain to national, European or worldwide)
   - SHOULD NOT be used to reference an external data location (see extension attribute Dataref for that purpose).
+- Examples:
+  - urn:nld:oin:00000001823288444000:systeem:BRP-component
+  - urn:nld:kvknr:09220932.burgerzakensysteem
+  - urn:nld:gemeente-nijmegen.burgerzakensysteem
+  - urn:nld:gemeente-Bergen%20%28L%29.burgerzakensysteem
+  Comment: The use of (unique) descriptions increases recognisability, but also has disadvantages such as occurred changes or required encoding (like in the above example where "Bergen (L)" requires encoding).

 #### specversion